 With 200 million current users, Google translates enough text every day to fill a million books.

 Perhaps it does.
 But would you really want to read those books?

 A friend and client of mine recently directed me to this picture of a novelty coffee table that was made from the remains of a crashed Ferrari.
 The table reminds me of a machine translation of the original car.
 You can see the license plate, you can see the badge, and you can tell that this used to be a Ferrari.
 But you certainly can’t drive it.

 Machine translation is a reality, and as the machines grow more sophisticated it’s likely that, in time, the role of the human translator will develop into something more editorial.
 But the requirement for some level of human involvement will surely remain.

-Debbie’s expert copywriting service ensures that the sense and spirit of a client’s message is conveyed in the most persuasive way possible.
-Significantly, The WordWright offers a localisation service that takes into account the subtle differences between the English spoken in different Anglophone countries.
-The variations between the language spoken and written in, for example, South Africa, Australia, the United States and the UK are notable enough to cause serious communication issues for those who disregard them.
+Debbie’s expert copywriting service ensures that the sense and spirit of a client’s message are conveyed in the most persuasive way possible.
+Significantly, The WordWright offers a localization service that takes into account the subtle differences between the English spoken in different Anglophone countries.
+The variations between the language spoken and written in, for example, South Africa, Australia, the United States, and the UK are notable enough to cause serious communication issues for those who disregard them.
 The WordWright has built an enviable reputation by paying attention to detail where it matters most.
-This begs the question, when clients can benefit so clearly from the “human touch” of a localising copywriter, why would anyone compromise their message by attempting to convey it from one language to another without any human contribution at all?
+This begs the question when clients can benefit so clearly from the “human touch” of a localizing copywriter, why would anyone compromise their message by attempting to convey it from one language to another without any human contribution at all?

 Fifteen good reasons not to machine-translate a restaurant menu

 Here is a selection of familiar restaurant dishes which have been machine translated into a new language.
-These are real life examples taken from actual menus.
-Anyone wishing to guess the original dishes is welcome to log a comment:
+These are real-life examples taken from actual menus.
+Anyone wishing to guess the original dishes are welcome to log a comment:

 Duck denies child support sour